FAQs ?

 no ill effects, it rarely goes hard like other leathers can, but these

-shoes aren't very waterproof, you'll get damp feet in the rain, and....
+shoes aren't waterproof, you'll get damp feet in the rain, and....
 BE WARNED; the leather

 soles can become super slippery on some smooth wet surfaces and paving stones,